-cons of each of the cameras so you can get the one best for your project.
+In this guide, I will take you through the pros and cons of each of the cameras so you can acquire the one best for your project.

 The equipment I used to carry out this guide is listed below.

-- Raspberry Pi x 2
+Raspberry Pi x2

-- Camera Cases x 2
+Camera Cases x 2

-- Power Packs x2
+Power Packs x2

-Raspberry Pi Camera and NOIR Camera Day Time Shots
+Raspberry Pi Camera and NoIR Camera Daytime Shots

-If you look at the image below you can clearly see that the camera that doesn’t have the IR (Infra-red) filter is really washed out and doesn’t look nearly as good and clear as the one on the right that does have the filter.
+If you look at the image below you can see that the camera that doesn’t have the IR (Infrared) filter is washed out and doesn’t look nearly as good and clear as the one on the right that does have the filter.

 Night Time Shots with IR Illuminator

-If you plan on doing night time filming or photos then the NOIR camera is the way to go.
-Using an IR illuminator you’re able to get Raspberry Pi night vision as you can clearly see in the photo below.
-The NOIR camera also is able to see a lot better in low light environments even without the assistance of the IR illuminator.
+If you plan on doing night time filming or photos, then the NoIR camera is the way to go.
+By using an IR illuminator, you’re able to get Raspberry Pi night vision as you can clearly see in the photo below.
+The NoIR camera also can see a lot better in low light environments even without the assistance of the IR illuminator.

-The NOIR has quite a few uses apart from just allowing you to film at night.
+The NoIR has quite a few uses apart from just allowing you to film at night.
 It has been used to do cool creative photography and can even be used to monitor the health of green plants.

-You’re also able to use the Raspberry NOIR camera for surveillance systems (vision at night very important), nightlife watcher and much more.
+You’re also able to use the Raspberry NoIR camera for surveillance systems (vision at night very important), nightlife watcher and much more.

 Hopefully, this guide has helped you be able to decide which Raspberry Pi camera you will need for your future project.
 There are benefits and cons to both of them, but hopefully, this guide has been clear enough to point out what those differences are.